Ottawa accident Lawyer David Hollingsworth explains Ontario No-Fault Accident Benefits

 Top Ottawa Personal Injury Lawyer David Hollingsworth can help you to recover accident benefits, including (1) Medical/Rehabilitative, (2) Income Replacement (3) Caregiver Benefits, (4) Housekeeping / Home-maintenance Benefits, and (5) Attendant Care Benefits.

 (1) Medical/Rehabilitative Benefits

 As the name implies, Medical and Rehabilitative Benefits are designed to deal with costs of treatment for physiotherapy, chiropractic, massage therapy, health club, adaptive/assistive devices, aquatic rehabilitation, and generally any other relevant treatments deemed reasonable and necessary for your recovery secondary to your accident.
-The list of features provided by these benefits is extensive, and can include devices such as therapeutic beds, wheelchairs, canes, ramps and even modified vehicles to accommodate for your accident injuries.
-A health care professional like a physiotherapist, massage therapist or a doctor must complete a “treatment plan” for you in order to recover these benefits.
-This is form is submitted to the insurance company for consideration.
-Generally, accident victims in a “non-catastrophic” cases are entitled to a maximum of $100,000 in benefits over 10 years in med/rehab benefits.
+The list of features provided by these benefits is extensive and can include devices such as therapeutic beds, wheelchairs, canes, ramps, and even modified vehicles to accommodate for your accident injuries.
+A health care professional like a physiotherapist, massage therapist, or doctor must complete a “treatment plan” for you in order to recover these benefits.
+This form is submitted to the insurance company for consideration.
+Generally, accident victims in “non-catastrophic” cases are entitled to a maximum of $100,000 in benefits over 10 years in med/rehab benefits.
 Accident victims in “catastrophic cases” are entitled to a maximum of $1,000,000 over the course of a lifetime.

 (2) Income Replacement Benefits